wp-plugins/eangel/readme.txt

 With one simple click your text is sent to one of our angels, who personally corrects it and makes sure you sound professional.
 We correct (not translate) spelling, grammar, punctuation and proper use of words.
 We correct texts in English, Spanish, French, German and Hebrew.

 Our pricing model adapts to your needs.
 If your writing skills are at a high level and you only require minor corrections you will pay less than a user whose writing requires a high number of corrections.

-== Description ==

-eAngel - Add professional proofreading to your WordPress publishing process.

 == Installation ==